KelvinTegelaar/CIPP/Documentation/Installation.md

 The first 20 minutes the application can respond pretty slow, this is due to downloading some PowerShell modules from Microsoft.
 I can't make that any faster but just note before you get started. :)

+## It's not working, I'm having issues

+Before you create an issue, please restart both the Static Web App and Azure Function host, this solves 99,9% of all issues.
+Turn it off, turn it on again. ;)
 # Adding a custom domain name

 At the moment of deployment, the application will use a randomly generated name.
 To change this, go to your Resource Group in Azure, click on cipp-swa-xxxx and click on Custom Domains.
 You'll be able to add your own domain name here.